datevid/php/installLaravel.md

 ```
 php artisan serve
 ```
-## Fix errors with instalation laravel
+## Fix errors with instalation Laravel

 ### * Requires ext-curl
 For those who use php8.1